rickkas7/DeviceKeyHelperRK/README.md

 - Use SYSTEM\_MODE(SEMI\_AUTOMATIC)
 - Use SYSTEM\_THREAD(ENABLED)

-The reason is that in AUTOMATIC with threading disabled, setup() is never run so the connection monitor won't be started and the keys recovery will never work!
+The reason is that in AUTOMATIC with threading disabled, setup() is not run until successfully connected to the cloud so the connection monitor won't be started and the keys recovery will never work.

 When you successfully connect to the cloud, if the key has been changed the new value will be saved in your storage medium.
-This you do manually particle keys doctor, the new key will be automatically saved.
+If you manually do a particle keys doctor, the new key will be automatically saved.

 If you are using 0.8.0 or later, and a keys error occurs, the key will be restored and the device reset.